soorajsprakash/WebDevFundamentalPractise/cssStuffs/Readme.md

 17. CSS Building the footer

+### Chapter:- 3,4,5
+  * Introduction to CSS
+  * Intermediate CSS
+  * Advanced CSS Building and styling website

-P.S: Also added the image files to make the website fully working.
+###  P.S: Also added the image files to make the website fully working.

-P.S.2: Check out the mobile responsiveness by shrinking the browser under 600px.
+###  P.S.2: Check out the mobile responsiveness by shrinking the browser under 600px.